wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 sent by the lower level after receiving the eviction, and for those that do not, transitioning into a transient state after eviction would mean that there is no further event that cause the state to transit back.

+This protocol simplification creates a window of vulnerability, in which the lower level cache still marks the upper level cache as a sharer / owner, while the upper level cache has already evicted the block, with the state transited to `I`, due to the fact that it may take several cycles for the eviction message (i.e., `PUTx` events) to be delivered or processed.
+As a result, in the window of vulnerability, if invalidations or downgrades are sent to the upper level cache whose eviction has been completed locally but not yet handled by the receiver, there would be an inconsistency, since the receiver in the upper level will not respond to downgrades or invalidations on a non-existing block, while the issuer expects a response from the upper level, causing a race condition.

 ##### sendAckPut()